aeternity/protocol/epoch/api/README.md

 ### Connection
-The epoch node supports an endpoint with a configurable port where the websocket's clients connect.
+The epoch node supports an endpoint with a configurable port where the WebSocket's clients connect.
 It is located on `/websocket`.

-The node could serve multiple websocket clients.
+The node could serve multiple WebSocket clients.
 Their number is configured in the epoch.yaml.
-When all websocket connections are consumed - any new incoming connections will be queued.
+When all WebSocket connections are consumed - any new incoming connections will be queued.
 The queue has a maximum size and when it is reached - any new incoming connections will be rejected with an error code 400.
-This is to prevent the node of being overloaded with websocket connections.
+This is to prevent the node of being overloaded with WebSocket connections.

 ### Subscription to events

-Websocket clients will receive updates to events they've subscribed to.
+WebSocket clients will receive updates to events they've subscribed to.
 A client can subscribe (and unsubscribe) to events on the fly.
 Subscribe is described in [Chain WS API - Subscribe](./chain_ws_api.md#subscribe) and an example usage for oracles can be seen in [Oracle user API usage](./oracle_api_usage.md).